 Update on Flood Risk Management

-Like many other parts of the United Kingdom, West Lothian is experiencing the effects of a changing climate.
-Scotland is currently adopting a new approach to manage the risk of flooding
+Like many other parts of the United Kingdom, West Lothian is experiencing the effects of a changing climate, one of the biggest contributors to increased future flooding.

-As part of the approach initiated by the Flood Risk Management (Scotland) Act 2009 West Lothian Council has worked hard with its partners in the Forth Estuary Local Plan District (LPD) to produce a strategy and a plan to manage flood risk within the LPD for the first cycle - 2016 to 2021.
+As required by the Flood Risk Management (Scotland) Act 2009, West Lothian Council works together with its partners in the Forth Estuary Local Plan District (LPD) to manage flood risk in the council's area.

 Who can help?